SignPath/Website-old/src/code-signing/2_theory.md

 While PFX files with private keys seem convenient, they should only be used if no secure storage or exchange mechanism is available.

-A brute force attack on password might successfully retreive your private key.
+A brute force attack on password might successfully retrieve your private key.
 There are several risks:

 * The entropy of your password may be too low.
 * PEM and PFX are container formats.
 They do *not* prescribe a specific cipher.